 E-Verify is a federal program that allows employers to electronically verify newly hired employees' work authorization documents.
 Employers that participate in the program are required to enter into a memorandum of understanding with the Department of Homeland Security, and participation is free.
 See Verify an Employee's Eligibility for Employment During the Form I-9 Process.
 The E-Verify program includes specific instructions for "multiple-site employers" that distinguish between verification locations and hiring sites for purposes of entering employment eligibility information into the E-Verify system.

 - Confirm whether the use of E-Verify in the states in which they operate is voluntary or mandatory:

 - Determine if their company is one that is subject to the E-Verify requirements; and

-- Check if the state(s) in which the employer operates imposes other immigration-related requirements.
+- Check if the states in which the employer operates impose other immigration-related requirements.

 North Carolina requires private employers that transact business in North Carolina and employ 25 or more employees in the state to verify the work authorization of employees through E-Verify.
 When the law was enacted, it provided for a phased-in schedule as follows:

 - October 1, 2012, for employers that employ 500 or more employees;

 - January 1, 2013, for employers that employ at least 100 but fewer than 500 employees; and

 - July 1, 2013, for employers that employ at least 25 but fewer than 100 employees.